aakshmn/ratmap/README.md

     - **Quoted Assignment:**
       - Values enclosed in double quotes will be treated as a single entry, even if they contain commas or spaces.
 - **Metadata Visualization:**
-  - Use the **Visualize** button to toggle a color-coded view of your metadata.
+  - Use the **Visualize** button to toggle a color-coded view of your metadata
-  - Color gradients are automatically assigned to unique values in the selected metadata layer.
+  - Color gradients are automatically assigned to unique values in the selected metadata layer
-  - Toggle between normal selection mode and visualization mode with the same button.
+  - Toggle between normal selection mode and visualization mode with the same button
-  - Click any well to exit visualization mode and return to selection mode.
+  - Click any well to exit visualization mode and return to selection mode
 - **Quadrant Mapping:**
-  - Map data from 96-well plates to specific quadrants on 384-well plates using the Source and Destination dropdowns.
+  - Map data from 96-well plates to specific quadrants on 384-well plates using the Source and Destination dropdowns
 - **CSV Export:**
-  - Exports metadata in an analysis-ready format following long-form (tidy) conventions using the "Export 🧀" button.
+  - Exports metadata in an analysis-ready format following long-form (tidy) conventions
   - **For 96-well Plates:**
       - Includes a unique `sample_id_96w` (a combination of the experiment ID, plate ID, and well ID), Plate and Well IDs, and all assigned metadata columns.
   - **For 384-well Plates:**
       - Includes a unique `sample_id_384w`, Plate and Well IDs, quadrant information, and—if quadrant mapping was used—additional mapping columns such as `sample_id_96w`, `Src_Plate_96w`, and `Src_Well_96w`, along with all metadata columns.
-  - These exports are designed to be intuitive, making it simple even for you, you filthy lab rat, to merge and map your metadata with raw experimental data.
-  - **Experiment ID:** You can now provide an optional Experiment ID during export or skip it by leaving it blank.
+  - **Experiment ID:** You can provide an optional Experiment ID during export or skip it by leaving it blank.
+- **Save and Load:**
+  - Save your current plate configuration and metadata for later use
+  - Load previously saved data to continue your work
 - **Undo Functionality:**
-  - One-level undo to revert accidental changes using the Undo button.
+  - One-level undo to revert accidental changes using the Undo button
 - **Keyboard Shortcuts Help:**
-  - Press Ctrl/⌘ + / to view a comprehensive list of available keyboard shortcuts.
+  - Press Ctrl/⌘ + / to view a comprehensive list of available keyboard shortcuts

 ---

 ## Using RatMap

 ### Interface Layout
-The updated interface (v0.2) has been reorganized for better efficiency:
+The interface in v0.3 has been optimized for efficiency:

 - **Top Section:**
   - App title and tagline
   - Plate selection checkboxes with visual indicators for active plates
+  - Save and Load buttons

 - **Controls Section:**
   - **Layer & Metadata Controls:**